dobemad/MPK249/README.md

 And extract MPK249_ortho_10x8_media_01.jpg

-On Mac you will have to crop and resize the image to 1058x635
+NB: On Mac you will have to crop and resize the image to 1058x635

 ### Works that made this possible:
 These guys are the real heroes: